makersacademy/bowling-challenge/README.md

 User stories:
 As a player,
 So I can have fun,
-I can enter my score of roll.
+I can enter my score of roll. --done

 As a player,
 So I know when to stop,
-I can count the frame
+I can count the frame --done

 As a player,
 So I know when to stop,
-I can count the roll
+I can count the roll  -- done

 As a player,
 So I can be average again,
-I can enter a second roll in the same frame unless my first roll was a 10.
+I can enter a second roll in the same frame unless my first roll was a 10. --done

 As a player,
 So I can brag, I want to see the score of my frame and the total.

 As a player,
 So I can be average,
-If my score is not equal to 10 and my roll isn’t a strike, add the two rolls.
+If my score is not equal to 10 and my roll isn’t a strike, add the two rolls. --done

 As a player
 So I know I win at life
-When I hit 10, I have a strike and my frame closes.
+When I hit 10, I have a strike and my frame closes. -- done

 As a player,
 So I get my points calculated properly,